Guide to the Business School Capstone Project - Types & Examples

 Choosing a Capstone Topic

-In their capstone project, MBA students should select a topic where they can answer a meaningful and strategic business question: one that’s complex enough to warrant significant time and energy, but also realistic enough as to be achievable.
-These are not theoretical questions, though; each one is tailored to a specific real-world business.
+In their capstone project, MBA students should select a topic where they can answer a meaningful and strategic business question: one that’s complex enough to warrant significant time and energy, but also realistic enough to be achievable.
+These are not theoretical questions; each is tailored to a specific real-world business.

 Some examples of MBA capstone topics include:

-- How do the diversity and inclusion efforts of multinational companies adapt to non-Western office environments?
+• How do multinational companies’ diversity and inclusion efforts adapt to non-Western office environments?

-- How can a recently downsized organization recover employee morale while keeping the budget balanced?
+• How can a recently downsized organization recover employee morale while balancing the budget?

-It’s critical for the capstone topic to be specifically relevant to the partner company or organization.
+The capstone topic must be specifically relevant to the partner company or organization.
 To this end, MBA students should heavily research the company’s strengths, weaknesses, and objectives before selecting their topic.

-Similarly, MBA students should turn that lens on themselves, too: what problems do they want to explore in their business careers, what causes do they find interesting, and how can their own unique skill set be best put to use?
+Similarly, MBA students should also turn that lens on themselves: what problems do they want to explore in their business careers, what causes do they find interesting, and how can their unique skill set be best put to use?

 How an MBA Capstone is Graded